 It was a cold night in March, 2008.
-I had just finished up photographing an assignment story downtown when I met up with Zach.
+I had just finished up photographing an assignment downtown when I met up with Venkman.
 I was dressed in slacks, dress shoes and a nice button down shirt, hardly exploring clothing.
 I exchanged my dress shoes for muddy combat boots and my jacket for an old sweatshirt.
 We grabbed cameras and flashlights then headed out for a recon mission.
 We parked the car on Central Parkway, and walked over to the stone fence.

 "That doesn't look too far down."
 I said.